100 Popular Scottish Surnames Or Last Names With Meanings

 16. Brown

 Brown is a frequently used Scottish and English surname.
-Brown was likely a byname or nickname used to refer someone with a dark reddish complexion or someone with brown hair.
+Brown was likely a byname or nickname used to refer to someone with a dark reddish complexion or someone with brown hair.

 17. Burns